 Autumn and Winter in Wales

 In September, temperatures linger in the 60s but fall away rapidly through October and November into the high 40s.
 January and February are the coldest months with temperatures hovering around freezing or slightly above in higher areas and in the high 40s along the coast.
-Temperatures at night are usually 10 to as much as 15 degrees Fahrenheit colder.
+Temperatures at night are usually 10 to as much as 15 degrees Fahrenheit colder depending on where you are in the country.

 October through January are the wettest months.
 Rain tends to fall in short, sharp and very heavy showers.
 November is particularly squally with rain accompanied by gusty winds.